Crock Pot Mojo Pork with Cuban-Style Black Beans is one of my favorite crock pot recipes to date!

 How to Make Crock Pot Mojo Pork

-Start by trimming a 3-4lb boneless pork butt (which is actually the shoulder cut of a pig) of any large pieces of excess fat then cut the roast into four or five big hunks and add it to a large crock pot.
+Start by trimming a 3-4lb boneless pork butt (which is the shoulder cut of a pig) of any large pieces of excess fat then cut the roast into four or five big hunks and add it to a 6-quart crock pot.

-To the crock pot add 3/4 cup chicken broth, 1/2 cup orange juice, and 1/4 cup each fresh lime and lemon juice.
+To the crock pot add chicken broth, orange juice, fresh lime juice, and fresh lemon juice.

-Next add 1 chopped onion, a whole HEAD of garlic, cloves separated and peeled, 1 sliced jalapeno, 2 bay leaves, plus dried oregano, cumin, and smoked paprika.
+Next add onion, a whole HEAD of garlic, cloves separated and peeled, fresh jalapeno, dried bay leaves, plus dried oregano, cumin, and smoked paprika.
 Mix everything up then pop a lid on top of the crock pot and cook on low for 8-10 hours.

 Once the pork is juicy and fall apart-tender, shred it with two forks.
 Use the forks to mash up the garlic cloves which will be buttery and soft by this point, too.

 About 30 minutes before the pork is done, make the Cuban-Style Black Beans.